ajaysehwal/CODBOX/README.md

 ## 🛠️ Local development
 ### Clone the Repository

-To get started with SyncXcode, clone the repository to your local machine:
+To get started with SyncCode, clone the repository to your local machine:

 ```sh
 git clone https://github.com/ajaysehwal/SyncCode.git